ChrisChinchilla/Chip-Shop/_cards/Ultravision.md

 originalprice: null
 ---

-Composed of a standard 10" color television integrated with a console and controlled by two 16-direction joysticks.
-It is portable when used with a car battery.
+A standard 10" color television integrated with a console and controlled by two 16-direction joysticks.
+It's portable when used with a car battery.